amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-02-the-physics.md

 When we decided to make a _pinball_ game, the main challenge I saw was the physics system.
 I don't consider myself to be someone good at math, and physics simulations sound like a scary big math mountain to climb.

-But there was always a small sliver of hope; old _Game Boy pinball_ games didn't look like they had a really sophisticated physics simulation, so If we managed at least that, we were fine.
+But there was always a small sliver of hope; old _Game Boy pinball_ games didn't look like they had a really sophisticated physics simulation, so If we at least managed something like that, we would be fine.

 ![Hero Shuugou!!
 Pinball Party](https://amano-media.nyc3.digitaloceanspaces.com/devlog/making-a-pinball-game-for-the-playdate-part-02-the-physics/Hero%20Shuugou!!%20Pinball%20Party.png)

-I started looking more into how this game worked.
+I started looking more into how these games worked.
 I [found](https://www.raspberrypi.com/news/code-your-own-pinball-game-wireframe-53/) a [couple](https://news.ycombinator.com/item?id=28667945) of [good](https://talk.pokitto.com/t/wip-pinball-engine-for-the-pokitto/2206) [answers](https://www.reddit.com/r/howdidtheycodeit/comments/106uro7/how_did_they_code_physics_in_pinball/) [online](https://gamedev.stackexchange.com/questions/43705/2d-collision-detection-for-pinball-game).

 The main gist of it seemed to be to generate a collision mask where every pixel had encoded the value of the angle the ball had to bounce off in a value between 0-255.
 You then read the value of each pixel around the radius of the ball, get the x and y components of the force vector from the average of the angle, and apply the force to the ball.
 This sounds... simple!